FlamingTempura/bibtex-tidy/README.md

   --remove-empty-fields    Remove any fields that have empty values

-  --max-authors=NUMBER     Truncate a list of authors if above a given number into
+  --max-authors=NUMBER     Maximum authors - truncates authors if above a given
-                           "and others".
+                           number into "and others".

   --lowercase              Make field names and entry type lowercase.
                            Examples: